sergio-tr/chatbot/README.md

-# ChatGPT Clone in Local
+# ChatBot in Local

-A local implementation of a ChatGPT-like application using Web Workers and MLC AI.
+A local implementation of a ChatBot application using Web Workers and MLC AI.
 This project demonstrates a basic chat interface that interacts with a machine learning model for generating responses.

 ## Features